tolgaouz/modal-comfy-worker/README.md

 By using this routing convention, you can build a well-organized and easily accessible API for your ComfyUI workflows deployed on Modal.

+## Experimental Features

+This repository also includes an experimental feature that allows you to run ComfyUI workflows directly in the main thread, potentially reducing inference times and improving error handling.

+### Main Thread Execution

+The `src/comfy/experimental_server.py` file provides an alternative to the standard ComfyUI server.
+This experimental server:

+- **Runs ComfyUI in the main thread:** This eliminates the overhead of inter-process communication, potentially speeding up inference.
+- **Provides clearer error handling:** Errors are raised directly in the main thread, making debugging easier.
+- **Preloads models to CPU:** It can preload models into CPU memory, leveraging Modal's memory snapshotting feature to reduce cold start times.

+### Usage

+To use the experimental server, you'll need to:

+1. Modify your `workflow.py` to use `ExperimentalComfyServer` instead of `ComfyServer`.
+2. Configure the `preload_models` parameter in the `ExperimentalComfyServer` constructor to specify which models to load into CPU memory.
+3. Ensure that your Modal app is configured to use memory snapshotting.

+### Example

+The `src/examples/preload_models_with_snapshotting` folder contains an example implementation that demonstrates how to use the experimental server with model preloading and memory snapshotting.
+This example can serve as a practical guide for integrating this feature into your own workflows.

+**Note:** This feature is experimental and may not be suitable for all workflows.
+It is recommended to test it thoroughly before using it in production.

 ## Customization

 Remember that this repository is a starting point.
 You will likely need to customize the files to fit your specific ComfyUI workflows and API requirements.